napari/napari.github.io/README.md

   3. Dev Server is notified file has been created/modified
   4. `jupyter-book build`

-Because of how long `jupyter-notebook build` can take, the dev server will automatically cancel the existing build process in case files are modified during the build
+Because of how long `jupyter-book build` can take, the dev server will automatically cancel the existing build process in case files are modified during the build